susam/pcface/README.md

 this project includes a [Python script][PY] to generate these bitmaps.
 This script could be useful for generating similar bitmaps for other fonts not included in this project.
-This project also provides a set of [JavaScript functions][src/pcface.js] that may be used to render the bitmaps on an HTML5 canvas.
+This project also provides a set of [JavaScript functions][JS] that may be used to render the bitmaps on an HTML5 canvas.
 This set of functions serve as a reference of how these bitmaps could be used to render CP437 glyphs in other graphical environments.

 ![CP437 characters rendered on an HTML5 canvas][CP437IMG]